mahhov/bash-scripts/imageCompare/readme.md

 - `compareImages.sh base` captures base image from current focused window

-- `compareImages.sh` 1. captures comparison image, 2. compares captured comparison image with last captured base image to generate overlay image, 3. and displays overlay image
+- `compareImages.sh` 1. captures comparison image, 2. compares captured comparison image with last captured base image to generate overlay image, 3. and displays overlay image. see the last screenshot for an example.

-- `compareImages.sh diff` same as above, but uses green & red  to highlight removals & additions respectively
+- `compareImages.sh diff` same as above, but uses green & red  to highlight removals & additions respectively. see the first 4 screenshots for examples.

 - `compareImages.sh kill` kills all opened displays. useful when u find urself with 10+ overlay images open